SteeltoeOSS/Documentation/api/v3/stream/stream-reference.md

 To understand the programming model, you need to understand the following core concepts:

 * *Binder:* Component responsible to provide integration with the external messaging systems.
-* *Binding:* Bridge between the external messaging system and application provided producers and consumers.
+* *Binding:* Bridge between the external messaging system and application service provided producers and consumers.
-* *Message:* The canonical data structure used by producers and consumers to communicate with binders, and thus other applications via external messaging systems.
+* *Message:* The canonical data structure used by producers and consumers to communicate with binders, and thus other application services via external messaging systems.

 ![Stream Overview](./images/streams-overview.jpg)

 ### Binder

-As mentioned earlier, binders are an abstraction used by Steeltoe that enables Streams based applications to integrate with external messaging systems.
+As mentioned earlier, binders are an abstraction used by Steeltoe that enables Streams based application services to integrate with external messaging systems.
 This integration includes the responsiblity for connectivity, delegation, and routing of messages to and from producers and consumers.
 It also includes support for data type conversions, invocation of the application code responsible for processing messages, and more.
 Binders are an infrastructure compoonent provided by Steeltoe or other third party providers.